 Creating a robust cyber security plan for your business.

 The size, scope, and solutions attached to your cyber security plan will be directly linked to your business operations and objectives.
-While creating a cyber security plan is a business imperative, remember that the true solution lies in its implementation.
+While creating a plan in business is imperative, remember that the true solution lies in its implementation.

 Assessing your cyber risk level